ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Comparing a condition ECT against a single ACS entry {#sec-match-one-condition-ect}

-If the condition ECT contains a profile then the documentation for that profile describes the matching algorithm.
+If the condition ECT contains a profile and the profile defines an algorithm for a codepoint and `environment-map` then a Verifier MUST use the algorithm defined by the profile (or a standard algorithm if the profile defines that).
+If the condition ECT contains a profile, but the profile does not define an algorithm for a particular codepoint and `environment-map` then the verifier MUST use the standard algorithm described in this document to compare the data at that codepoint.
 Profile authors SHOULD make their matching algorithms similar to the algorithm described in this document where appropriate.

 A Verifier SHALL perform all of the comparisons in sections {{sec-compare-environment}}, {{sec-compare-authority}} and {{sec-compare-element-list}}.